Peeragogy/Peeragogy.github.io/introduction.md

 projects and interconnected collaborations across an entire society.

-The _Peeragogy Handbook_ draws extensively on our experiences working together on the _Peeragogy Handbook_ -- and in a range of collaborative projects that lead us here.
+The _Peeragogy Handbook_ draws extensively on our experiences working together on the _Peeragogy Handbook_ -- and in the range of collaborative projects that drew us here.
 The best way to learn about peeragogy is to get involved in putting peeragogy into action.
 Towards that end, coauthors and fans of the _Handbook_ have an active Google+ community, conveniently called "Peeragogy in Action".
 We've